353solutions/learn-go-by-writing-rest-apis/step_07/README.md

 ## goroutines

 goroutines are "light weight" threads.
 They start with a 2Kb stack that grows with need.
-This allows us to run thousands of goroutines on a single machine without any issue.
+This allows Go to easily run thousands of goroutines on a single machine.
 Every time our we server get a new connection, it spins a new goroutine to handle it.

 Here's a simple example: